Someone from Bangalore has beaten us in the race to the bottom: Justice Chelameswar

-Someone from Bangalore has already beaten us in the race to the bottom, Justice J Chelameswar has said while questioning a probe initiated by the Chief Justice of the Karnataka HIgh Court.
+Someone from Bangalore has already beaten us in the race to the bottom, Justice J Chelameswar has said while questioning a probe initiated by the Chief Justice of the Karnataka High Court.

-The Chief Justice of Karnataka (Justice Dinesh Maheshwari) is more than willing to do the Executive bidding behind our back, Justice Chelameswar also said in his six page letter which was dashed off to the Chief Justice of India and all other judges of the Supreme Court.
+The Chief Justice of Karnataka (Justice Dinesh Maheshwari) is more than willing to do the Executive bidding behind our back, Justice Chelameswar also said in his six-page letter which was dashed off to the Chief Justice of India and all other judges of the Supreme Court.

 He questioned the probe initiated by Karnataka High Court Chief Justice Dinesh Maheshwari against District and Sessions Judge Krishna Bhat at the insistence of Union Ministry of Law and Justice, despite his name being recommended for elevation twice by the Collegium.